-Your ICP sensor - 7.3 Injection Control Pressure Sensor - continuously monitors your diesel engine's fuel pressure.
+Your ICP sensor - 7.3 Injection Control Pressure Sensor - continuously monitors your diesel engine's oil delivery pressure.

 The 7.3 ICP sends the current pressure reading to the Powertrain Control Module (PCM) which in turn signals the 7.3 Injection Pressure Regulator (IPR) to add or reduce pressure.